 Our other blog focuses on cooking Japanese food at home.

 I am represented by Lisa Ekus.

-We can be reached at yukari dot shinji dot sakamoto at gmail dot com
+Contact: yukari dot shinji dot sakamoto at gmail dot com.

 GENERAL CANCELLATION POLICY: Should Food Sake Tokyo need to cancel any or all segments of a program, every effort will be made to re-schedule sessions at a mutually convenient time.
 If that is not possible, a full refund will be made promptly for sessions canceled by Food Sake Tokyo.

 If an individual or group is unable to attend a Food Sake Tokyo program for which they have already enrolled, that person or group may designate a substitute for him/her/them.
 No additional fees are charged to the participant (substitute attendee).
 Any financial arrangements made between the original participant and his/her/their substitute is at the discretion of the person originally enrolled.
 All requests to have a substitute attend a program, however, must be received by phone or e-mail at least 24 hours prior to the scheduled class meeting.
 When making such a request, please provide the full name and (local, Tokyo) contact phone number and e-mail address of each person who will be taking the place of the originally enrolled individual or group.
 Once an individual or group has paid for a program it can not be refunded.

 LIMITATIONS on LIABILITY: Every possible precaution is taken to ensure your personal safety and the safety of those in your group.
 However, registration for, and attendance at, all programs is subject to the following condition: the director and staff of Food Sake Tokyo, are released from, and specifically disclaim, all responsibilities for injuries or illness incurred traveling to and from sessions, during sessions, or resulting from food prepared at, or according to recipes distributed during, cooking & tasting sessions, market tours or other field trips, including restaurant meals.